solpr/solpr/README.md

 ## Motivated agronomist and currently a Data Science student seeking a job / internship in a related discipline as a junior position to gain hands-on experience.!!

-- ⚡ I’m currently learning everything 🤣
+- ⚡ I’m currently learning new things 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: to get a job in Data Science / Data Analtycs / Machien Learning Enginner ...
+- 🥅 2022 Goals: to get a job in Data Science / Data Analytics / Machine Learning Engineer ...
 - 🌱

 ### Connect with me via :